-Today’s business owners and managers have a multitude of options when it comes to reining in their sales team.
-So, it’s essential that you create a plan for mobilizing your sales team.
+Today’s business owners and managers have a multitude of options with managing their sales team.
+So, it’s essential that you include a plan in your sales strategy leverage a mobile sales team.
 One option, customer relationship management systems, allow team leaders to control contact distribution, organize schedules, and even keep track of each team member’s activity.

 1. Streamline Your Pipeline & Workflow

 Even if you’re great at running a business, there’s no guarantee your vision will be clear to every member of your sales team–every person processes information differently.
 When developing your CRM strategy, try writing down each step of your sales pipeline.
 Then, have one of your field team members write down his or her version of the pipeline steps.

 If your field team member presents you with a different list of steps, it’s time to evaluate your strategy.
 A CRM coach can help you map out your company’s pipeline process.
 A map will create a clear path for your team and help define the roles of a sales team.

 No matter what the size of the sales team, it’s important to have a consistent, easy-to-follow sales process, so no lead is left unattended.
 The system should be replicable for every lead in your company’s database.
 If your business doesn’t currently have a straightforward, replicable pipeline process, make fixing this issue your top priority.

 TIP: Make sure everyone on your team knows the pipeline model.
 In our non-stop world, it’s easy for leads to slip through the cracks.

 Streamlining your pipeline process is only one way to automate your sales force.
 When creating a sales strategy, you want to make sure that team members are traveling through each stage of the process, adding valuable information to your CRM.
 To do this, it’s important to make your CRM mobile-friendly.